Overview of Banks in Ukraine

 The Top Banks in Ukraine are:

-Founded in 1992, PrivatBank is the largest of the commercial banks in Ukraine in terms of assets, number of clients, loan portfolio, and taxes paid to the national budget.
+Founded in 1992, PrivatBank is the largest of the commercial banks in Ukraine in terms of assets, the number of clients, loan portfolio, and taxes paid to the national budget.
 It is also one of the first privately owned commercial banks in the country and the first bank to issue debit cards and install ATMs.

 PrivatBank was nationalized by the government in 2016 to protect its 20 million customers and maintain financial stability.
-Headquartered in Dnipro, it provides banking products and services through 2,240 branches in the country and employs around 22,000 staff.
+Headquartered in Dnipro, it provides banking products and services through 2,240 branches in the country and employs around 22,000 people.